निरुपम गुप्ता / Nirupam Gupta

 Byzantine Fault-Tolerance in Decentralized Optimization under Minimal Redundancy (arXiv, Sept'20),

-co-authored with Thinh T. Doan, and Nitin Vaidya.
+with Thinh T. Doan, and Nitin Vaidya.

-Byzantine Fault-Tolerant Distributed Machine Learning Using Stochastic Gradient Descent (SGD) and Norm-Based Comparative Gradient Elimination (CGE) (arXiv, Aug'20), co-authored with Shuo Liu, and Nitin Vaidya.
+Byzantine Fault-Tolerant Distributed Machine Learning Using Stochastic Gradient Descent (SGD) and Norm-Based Comparative Gradient Elimination (CGE) (arXiv, Aug'20), with Shuo Liu, and Nitin Vaidya.

 Iterative Pre-Conditioning for Expediting the Gradient-Descent Method: The Distributed Linear Least-Squares Problem (arXiv, Aug'20),

-co-authored with Kushal Chakraborty, and Nikhil Chopra.
+with Kushal Chakraborty, and Nikhil Chopra.

-Fault-tolerance in Distributed Optimization: The Case of Redundancy (pdf), co-authored with Nitin Vaidya.
-The 39th ACM Symposium on Principles of Distributed Computing (PODC'20) [presentation video].
-In this paper we first present a key impossibility result for Byzantine fault-tolerance in distributed optimization, and then present the first ever provably correct Byzantine fault-tolerant distributed optimization algorithm.
-Omitted details in this paper can be found in our two technical reports; (1) Resilience in Collaborative Optimization: Redundant and Independent Cost Functions (arXiv, March'20), and (2) Byzantine Fault Tolerant Distributed Linear Regression (arXiv, March'19).
+Fault-tolerance in Distributed Optimization: The Case of Redundancy (pdf), with Nitin Vaidya.

+Published in the proceedings of the 39th ACM Symposium on Principles of Distributed Computing (PODC'20) [presentation video].
+In this work, we partially solve the problem of Byzantine fault-tolerance in high-dimensional distributed optimization.
+Specifically, we derive a tight impossibility result for Byzantine fault-tolerant distributed optimization, and propose a computationally efficient fault-tolerance mechanism that renders the traditional dstirbuted gradient-descent method resilient against Byzantine faulty agents in the system.
+Extensions of this work can be found in technical reports; (1) Resilience in Collaborative Optimization: Redundant and Independent Cost Functions (arXiv, March'20), and (2) Byzantine Fault Tolerant Distributed Linear Regression (arXiv, March'19).

 Some highlights of my education -